jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-The hours of folly are measured by the clock; but of wisdom, no clock can measure.
+You do not become good by trying to be good, but by finding the goodness that is already within you.
-- William Blake
+- Eckhart Tolle

-Updated on: [1/15/2024]
+Updated on: [1/16/2024]
 <!-- #quoteEnd -->
 </pre>